 Make-up work is associated with any missed or failed assignments.
 All written, theory and practical work must be made up promptly so that final grades may be entered promptly.
-Students should provide written documentation of an absence of two (2) days or more to the Managing Director or Lead Instructor.
+Students should provide written documentation of an absence of two (2) days or more to the managing director or lead instructor.

-All make-up work must be scheduled and approved with the Managing Director or Lead Instructor.
+All make-up work must be scheduled and approved with the managing director or lead instructor.
 Students absent on the day of an exam will be permitted to make up the exam in the make-up hour after regular scheduled classes.
-Students that have failed exam grades must make up the exam during the scheduled makeup hour within the current module with a passing grade before advancing to the next module.
+Students that have failed exam grades must re-take the exam during scheduled make-up time with a passing grade before advancing to the next course.